1984 World Series: Detroit Tigers

 By May 24, 1984, the Detroit Tigers had just won their ninth straight game with Jack Morris on the mound winning his ninth game of the season.
 The Tigers record stood at 35–5, a major league record.
 In the next three games they would get swept by the Seattle Mariners and settle down to play .500 ball over the next 40 games.
 But in the end, they would wind up with a franchise record 104 wins and become only the third team in MLB history to lead the league wire-to-wire.

 These Tigers were strong up the middle featuring all-stars at each middle position with catcher Lance Parrish setting a career high in home runs with 33, the record-setting duo of Lou Whitaker at second base and Alan Trammell at shortstop (they played together from 1977–95) and solid center-fielder Chet Lemon.
 In addition to Morris, the pitching staff was anchored by starters Dan Petry and Milt Wilcox, with eventual Cy Young Award and Most Valuable Player winner, Willie Hernández (9–3, 1.92 ERA, 32 saves), closing.

-The Detroit Tigers signed ageless wonder free-agent Darrell Evans (their first free-agent signing since Tito Fuentes in 1977) prior to the season, and acquired first baseman Dave Bergman in a trade with the Philadelphia Phillies that also brought them the aforementioned Hernández.
-Bergman would settle in as the Tigers' everyday first baseman providing steady glove-work.
-And of course there was "Mr. Clutch", right-fielder Kirk Gibson, who had a break-out year with 27 home runs, 29 stolen bases, 91 RBIs, and a .282 batting average.
+The Detroit Tigers signed free agent Darrell Evans (their first free-agent signing since Tito Fuentes in 1977) prior to the season, and acquired first baseman Dave Bergman in a trade with the Philadelphia Phillies that also brought them Hernández.
+Bergman became the Tigers' regular first baseman.
+Right fielder Kirk Gibson had a season with 27 home runs, 29 stolen bases, 91 RBIs, and a .282 batting average.

 After winning two World Championships with the 1975–76 Cincinnati Reds, manager Sparky Anderson was primed to win his first in the American League in his fifth full season with the Detroit Tigers.
 Anderson proved to be somewhat prophetic.
 He made a bold prediction (in mid-1979, when he joined the Tigers) that his team would be a pennant-winner within five years.